aman7CD/DL-Project-6-Cancer-Detection-using-ANN/README.md

 # DL-Project-6-Binary-Classification-using-ANN
-Used ANN to classify tumors into cancerous(malignant) and non-cancerous(benign) with an accuracy of 95.61% ,also used matplotlib to visualize  how the validation accuracy of the model increased per epoch.
+Used ANN to detect whether a tumor is canerous or not by classifying it into malignant(cancerous) and benign(non-cancerous) with an accuracy of 95.61% ,also used matplotlib to visualize  how the validation accuracy of the model increases per epoch.